ktoso/rx-wiki/Filtering-Observables.md

 ```

 ## skipWhile( ) and skipWhileWithIndex( )
-#### discard items emitted by an Observable until a specified condition is true, then emit the remainder
+#### discard items emitted by an Observable until a specified condition is false, then emit the remainder
 (diagram TBD)

 The `skipWhile( )` method returns an Observable that discards items emitted by the source Observable until such time as a function applied to an item emitted by that Observable returns `false`, whereupon the new Observable emits that item and the remainder of the items emitted by the source Observable.